eriksquires/DuckDB-With-R/README.md

 ## Maybe don’t ETL

-A feature to lean into is that dbt and duckdb have extentions to read external databases (postgres, mysql, etc), files (parquet, csv, etc.) and remote sources via httpfs.
-These may eliminate the initial need to do an external ETL and keep your work 100% inside of duckdb and by extension in dbt.
+A feature to lean into is that dbt and DuckDB have extensions to read external databases (postgres, mysql, etc), files (parquet, csv, etc.) and remote sources via httpfs.
+These may eliminate the initial need to do an external ETL and keep your work 100% inside of DuckDB and by extension in dbt.

 Postgres has similar capabilities so look into the Foreign Data Wrapper.